MicrosoftDocs/win32/desktop-src/shell/ienumuseridentity-skip.md

-﻿---
+---
-Description: 'IEnumUserIdentity::Skip is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: 'bb19ae50-b384-48fb-9272-15e3e3eaa9d0'
+Description: IEnumUserIdentitySkip is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: bb19ae50-b384-48fb-9272-15e3e3eaa9d0
-title: 'IEnumUserIdentity::Skip method'
+title: IEnumUserIdentitySkip method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEnumUserIdentity::Skip method